Upcoming Events

 Avoid large and expensive flight data and voice recorders that require major system integrations.
 In the past, the cost and complexity of installing recorders in light aircraft and helicopters were prohibitive.
 The Flightcell SmartHUB changes that completely.
 Installation of the compact unit is simple and cost effective – it can be installed under a local modification (minor change) and can be mounted in various positions in the smallest machines to provide virtually a “plug and play” recording capability.

 The Flightcell SmartHUB can be installed in the cockpit or remotely for example in the avionics bay.
 A small USB camera is installed in the cockpit.
 The SmartHUB records several types of flight data, including, ambient audio, ICS audio, cockpit video of the instrument panel and pilot control inputs, GPS position, altitude and speed data, barometric altitude, vertical rate (GPS and pressure), turn rate, pitch, roll and yaw.
 The recording of this comprehensive data is achieved by using the Flightcell SmartHUB’s independent internal GPS, multi-axes inertial unit, video camera with ambient microphone and a connection to the aircraft audio panel.
-The Flightcell SmartHUB meets recommendations of several global industry bodies, such as the International Association of Oil and Gas Producers (IOGP) where it meets recommendations set out in sections 9 (Helicopter Flight Data Monitoring) and section 16 (Cockpit Camera).
+The Flightcell SmartHUB meets recommendations of several global industry bodies, such as the International Association of Oil and Gas Producers (IOGP) where it meets recommendations set out in section 9 (Helicopter Flight Data Monitoring) and section 16 (Cockpit Camera).

 There are several cockpit video recorders available in the marketplace, and the Flightcell SmartHUB has been designed with major points of difference when comparing it to competing recording devices.

 Flightcell SmartHUB does not have or need an internal battery.
 Unlike other data recorders, data is recorded directly to independent files, so there is no need for a “Keep Alive” circuit to complete writing data to file at time of power down.
 Data is recorded in six individual files on the hardened internal 256GB micro-SD card.
-No internal battery or charging circuitry also simplifies installation as it only requires a minor modification certification not an STC.
+No internal battery or charging circuitry also simplifies installation, as it only requires a minor modification certification, not an STC.

 There are no costs or subscriptions required to access your data.
 Raw data can be viewed directly from the unit, or the flight data can be viewed using our web based Flightcell SmartHUB Viewer.
 You can even set your own flight exceedance parameters using the SmartHUB Connect tool over Wi-Fi (if installed) or over an ethernet connection directly from your laptop, all of which can be viewed during post flight analysis.